skmetz/workshop-cond-2-poly/workshop/experimental_group/README.md

 remain.
 <pre>
-    7 bottles of beer on the wall, 7 bottles of beer, take one down and pass it around, 1 six-pack of beer on the wall.
+    7 bottles of beer on the wall, 7 bottles of beer, Take one down and pass it around, 1 six-pack of beer on the wall.
-    1 six-pack of beer on the wall, 1 six-pack of beer, take one down and pass it around, 5 bottles of beer on the wall.
+    1 six-pack of beer on the wall, 1 six-pack of beer, Take one down and pass it around, 5 bottles of beer on the wall.
 </pre>
   1. Now that your code is 'open' to the 6-packs requirement, implement the feature.